-'GTA Trilogy Remaster Definitive Edition' release date theories, Rockstar Launcher and more
+'GTA Trilogy Remaster Definitive Edition' release date, PS Now, Xbox Game Pass and more

 The decoded text uncovered via Rockstar Launcher also contains multiple references to “Unreal”, which suggests that all three games have been remastered with Unreal Engine.
 Originally, the PS2-era GTA games were developed with a middleware engine called Renderware, while later instalments from GTA 4 onwards have used Rockstar’s proprietary RAGE engine.

 If the remasters are indeed in development by Rockstar Dundee (formerly known as Ruffian Games), it would stand to reason that Take-Two would use an external engine when it comes to ease and speed of development.
 Given Ruffian has credits on making Halo: The Master Chief Collection all shiny and worthwhile on Xbox One and Xbox Series X/S, it stands to reason they (may) have been tapped up to work on the GTA Trilogy.
+However, following the official announcement of the release, information has come to light that the Definitive Edition was developed by a studio called Grove Street Games – who worked on other GTA ports – and has been developed using the Unreal Engine.

+On PS5 and Xbox Series X/S, the games will run at 4K/60FPS, Rockstar has mentioned in a press release.

+Rockstar says it used Unreal Engine and a “completely rebuilt” lighting system, and graphical improvements extend to pretty much every part of the games, including (but not limited to) improved shadows, weather, and reflections, and upgraded character and vehicle models.
+There are increased draw distances, smoother surfaces, and “higher resolution textures across buildings, weapons, roads, interiors, and more.”